bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 Returns a key and its value from the given structured text file.
 It iterates over lines that start with the key name (as specified by &lt;string&gt;) followed by an = or : character.
 When searching, white space is ignored.

+# last line of &lt;file&gt; : file line

+Returns the last line of the given file.

+{% qna %}
+Q: last line of file "C:\Users\user\Desktop\text.txt"
+A: This the last line.
+{% endqna %}

+# last line &lt;integer&gt; of &lt;file&gt; : file line

+This inspector is meant to be used in its plural form.
+Returns the last n lines (specified by &lt;integer&gt;) of the given file.

+{% qna %}
+Q: last lines 2 of file "C:\Users\user\Desktop\text.txt"
+A: This is the penultimate line.
+A: This is the last line.
+{% endqna %}

+# last rawline of &lt;file&gt; : file rawline

+Returns the last line of a given file, ignoring encoding errors.

+{% qna %}
+Q: last rawline of file "C:\Users\user\Desktop\text.txt"
+A: This is the last line.
+{% endqna %}

+# last rawline &lt;integer&gt; of &lt;file&gt; : file rawline

+This inspector is meant to be used in its plural form.
+Returns the last n lines (specified by &lt;integer&gt;) of the given file, ignoring encoding errors.

+{% qna %}
+Q: last rawlines 2 of file "C:\Users\user\Desktop\text.txt"
+A: This is the penultimate line.
+A: This is the last line.
+{% endqna %}

 # length of &lt;file&gt; : integer

-The total length of the data and resource forks.Example: Length of data fork of file "Microsoft Word" of folder "Microsoft Office X" of Applications folder is greater than 100000 - Returns `True` if the data fork of the system file is greater than the specified amount.
+The total length of the data and resource forks.
+Example: Length of data fork of file "Microsoft Word" of folder "Microsoft Office X" of Applications folder is greater than 100000 - Returns `True` if the data fork of the system file is greater than the specified amount.

 # line &lt;integer&gt; of &lt;file&gt; : file line